-Lesley Plaza will not employ criteria that are unrelated to an applicant's ability to meet essential lease requirements.
+Lesley Towers, LLC will not employ criteria that are unrelated to an applicant's ability to meet essential lease requirements.
 It is unlawful to make an inquiry to determine whether an applicant, a person intending to reside in the unit after it is rented or made available, or any persons associated with that person, has a handicap, or to make inquiry as to the nature or severity of a handicap of such a person.

-- 1. Upon receipt of a completed application the applicant shall be screened considering factors that include, but are not limited to, the following: - Demonstrated ability to pay rent and utilities on time; - Credit references.
-Credit checks will be requested.
-However, lack of a credit history, as opposed to a poor credit history, is not sufficient justification to reject an applicant; - Drug related or criminal activity.
-Inquiries may be made of each applicant 18 years of age and older to determine if there has been an arrest/convictions involving the illegal manufacture or distribution of a controlled substance and/or other arrest/convictions involving the illegal use of a controlled substance by consulting a third party; - Criminal history record.
-Inquiries may be made of each applicant 18 years of age and older to determine if they are subject to a State sex offender lifetime registration requirement; - Applicant's ability to comply with the terms of the lease.
+- 1. Upon receipt of a completed application the applicant shall be screened considering factors that include, but are not limited to, the following: - Demonstrated ability to pay rent and utilities on time; - Credit references Credit checks will be required.
+However, lack of a credit history, as opposed to a poor credit history, is not sufficient justification to reject and applicant; - Drug related or criminal activity.
+Inquiries may be made of each applicant 18 years of age and older to determine if there has been an arrest/convictions involving the illegal manufacture or distribution of a controlled substance and/or other arrest/convictions involving the illegal use of a controlled substance by consulting a third party;

-- Housekeeping habits.
+- Criminal history record.
+Inquires may be made of each applicant 18 years of age and older to determine if they are subject to a State sex offender lifetime registration requirement; - Applicant's ability to comply with the terms of the lease. - Housekeeping habits.
 Housekeeping criteria are not intended to exclude households whose housekeeping is only superficially unclean or disorderly if such conditions would not appear to affect their or others health, safety and/or welfare. - Consideration of Extenuating/Mitigating Circumstances in the Screening Process.
 Owners may consider extenuating/mitigating circumstances in evaluating information obtained during the screening process to assist in determining the acceptability of an applicant. - 2.
 The following factors will not be used when screening an applicant: - Physical examinations: Owners may not require physical examinations or medical testing as a condition of admission.
-Owners may uniformly require all applicants to furnish evidence of ability to meet the obligations of tenancy but may not impose greater burdens on individuals with handicaps; - Donations or contributions: Owners must not require a donation, contribution, or membership fee as a condition of admission.
+Owners may uniformly require all applicants to furnish evidence of ability to meet the obligations of tenancy but may not impose greater burdens on individuals with handicaps; - Meals and Other Services: Owners must not require tenants to participate in a meals program or establish other mandatory charges for services without the prior consent of HUD; - Donations or contributions: Owners must not require a donation, contribution, or membership fee as a condition of admission.
 Owners may not require any payments not provided in the lease; or - Pets for Elderly/Handicapped Units/Developments: Applicants shall not be rejected solely because the applicant has a pet. - 3.
-The owner must either: - accept the applicant,
+The owner must either: - accept the applicant, AND, - a. provide housing; - b. place the applicant on the waiting list if a unit of suitable size is not available; or, - c. reject the applicant